sammi-turner/OCaml-Examples/README.md

 ## Bogus linting errors

-The OCaml Platform extension for VSCode is configured to Dune rather than OCaml, so using OCamlbuild projects with it will generate bogus linting errors.
+The OCaml Platform extension for VSCode is configured to Dune rather than OCamlbuild, so using OCamlbuild projects with it will generate bogus linting errors.

 I don't know if this problem also occurs in terminal-based editors where an OCaml LSP is set up, but I dare say that it might.